 As I write this post I've just returned from an amazing flight along the Severn riverbanks.
 Upon returning to the field I was greeted by a crowd of people eager to know all about my flying machine.
-I'm always keen to post the top questions to this site, so today's topic inspired by that crowd is...
-What is paramotoring like?
+I'm always keen to post the top questions to this site, so in today's post I'll answer the question - what is paramotoring like?

-I'm about to show you exactly what paramotoring's like so you can decide whether to pursue the sport.
+I'm about to show you exactly what paramotoring is like, so you can decide whether to pursue the sport.
 We'll look at where you can take a paramotor, what they can do, if they're scary, if you can commute with them, and lots more.

 What is paramotoring like on your first solo flight?

 On my third day of training I was able to take my first solo paramotor flight over the beautiful Wiltshire countryside.
 As you can see from the picture above, all training flights are carried out with radio comms from your instructor.
 You will be talked through every step of the flight from launch to landing.

 Most people will be nervous during their first solo, and I can tell you my adrenaline was definitely pumping more than ever!
 I was about to launch a piece of fabric from a 50 ft hillside strapped to a nylon harness dangling from a pair of carabiners.

 Nevertheless, me being me, I didn't shy away from the launch, even though it felt like I was about to jump to my death.

 My instructor told me he likes to launch people from hills on their first few flights as it's much safer.
 You're straight up at altitude as soon as you leave the ground, meaning that if you get a little throttle shy you won't slam back into the deck.

 So the wind was perfect, I launched the wing and ran straight off the side of a hill, and I was flying!
 To start with I was a little nervous, I kept looking at the carabiners thinking, "I my god, they look flimsy".
 And I'd look up at the wing and think, "please don't collapse".